twitter: @drdammai

-Following legal arguments on Jan 27th 2014, US magistrate judge Frances Stacy dismissed government's charges and Ruled in favor of Dr.Dammai, and closed the case as a class B misdemeanor of 'mislabeling' (not labeling vials as 'for research use only' or 'not for human use' that could have prevented misuse of stem cells), a FDA technical violation related to research and technology development.
+Following legal arguments on Jan 27th 2014, US magistrate judge Frances Stacy dismissed government's charges and pronounced final JUDGMENTS in favor of Dr.Dammai, and closed the case as a class C misdemeanor of 'mislabeling' (not labeling vials as 'for research use only' or 'not for human use' that could have prevented misuse of stem cells), a technical error related to technology development.
 A $500 fine was imposed for the misdemeanor.
-The judge also Ruled all money received by Dr.Dammai as legally earned.
-[On June 9th 2015, judge Frances Stacy terminated all restrictions on stem cell work, ending Dr.Dammai's final obligations in the case].
-All prior charges and indictment were DISMISSED and case ended as class B misdemeanor with $500 fine.
+As per the JUDGMENTS, all work done by Dr.Dammai between 2006-2010 as an 'outside' consultant was deemed as legal earnings.
+All prior charges were DISMISSED by the final JUDGMENTS by judge Frances Stacy, ending Dr.Dammai's case as class C misdemeanor.

 The following statements by Dr.Dammai's lead attorney Jim Lavine (Zimmermann, Lavine & Zimmermann, P.C) explains the context and scope of 'mislabeling' stem cells, which ended with legal arguments and judgment in favor of Dr.Dammai, as mentioned above.

-These statements appeared in a front-page article by Prentiss Findlay of The Post & Courier (Charleston, SC) on Friday, August 2, 2013 (print edition).
+These statements appeared in a front-page newspaper article by Prentiss Findlay of The Post & Courier (Charleston, SC) published on Friday, August 2, 2013 (print edition).

 "There was no evidence that Dr.Dammai intended to defraud anyone.
 If he knew what they were going to be used for, he would have been guilty of a felony", Lavine said.
 "Probably lot of other scientists at universities are guilty of the same thing," he said.